A practical guide to your Zendesk automation setup in 2026

 Expert Verified

-This guide will walk you through setting up Zendesk’s native automation, reveal its limitations (the ones you find out about when it’s too late), and show you how to layer in AI to build a workflow that’s not just faster, but a whole lot smarter.
+This guide will walk you through setting up Zendesk’s native automation, explore its core features, and show you how to layer in AI to build a workflow that’s not just faster, but a whole lot smarter.

 What is included in a Zendesk automation setup?